 In the model update of the SUV bestseller Tiguan, VW is expanding its range of engines with a plug-in hybrid.
 This is the stronger of the two well-known PHEV variants.
-What remains to be seen is when the revised Tiguan will be available on the market.
+The revised Tiguan is now coming to market.

 The new Tiguan is the next model after the Arteon and Touareg R that VW is offering as a plug-in hybrid for the first time.
 VW presented the current generation of plug-in hybrids in compact models last autumn with the Golf 8.

 With the model update, some functions that VW had already introduced in other models will also be introduced.
 For example, the matrix LED light with 24 LEDs per headlamp, which is marketed by VW as IQ Light.
-Or the Travel Assist, which in future will be able to drive up to 210 km/h semi-autonomously.
+Or the Travel Assist, which will be able to drive up to 210 km/h semi-autonomously in the future.

 The German carmaker has not yet revealed the prices for the revised Tiguan and the eHybrid.
-It still remains to be seen just when the PHEV will be available – in the footnote to the German press release, the Tiguan eHybrid is still referred to as a “near-series concept”.
-In Germany, VW dealers surveyed by the specialist website kfz-betrieb are also pointing to a serious situation: since the end of May, no more orders for the Tiguan have been possible, although the compact SUV was the best-selling model of the entire group with over 900,000 units last year.
+Moreover, at the time of writing, it remained to be seen just when the PHEV will be available – in the footnote to the German press release, the Tiguan eHybrid is still referred to as a “near-series concept”.
+In Germany, VW dealers surveyed by the specialist website kfz-betrieb also point to a serious situation.
+Since the end of May, no more orders for the Tiguan have been possible, although the compact SUV was the best-selling model of the entire group with over 900,000 units last year.

-Incidentally, the Wolfsburg-based carmaking giant is not yet focusing entirely on electrification: while a plug-in hybrid is the top model in the larger Touareg R series, VW intends to continue selling a Tiguan R in the future with a 235 kW petrol engine without any electric support.
+The Wolfsburg-based carmaking giant is not focusing entirely on electrification.
+While a plug-in hybrid is the top model in the larger Touareg R series, VW intends to continue selling a Tiguan R in the future with a 235 kW petrol engine without any electric support.

 – ADVERTISEMENT –